jean-francoisgiraud/DigitalCertificationServices/README.md

 [Google Sites](https://sites.google.com/site/8289468canadainc)

 # Services
+Management of:
-Management of: proof of regulatory compliance; smart-contract, blockchain, crypto-currencies.
+Proof of regulatory compliance; smart-contract, blockchain, crypto-currencies.
 Digital Certification Services (DCS).
 Replacing analog paper wet-ink certifications with digitally signed and encrypted blockchain.
 Witnessing, auditing, certifying on an incorruptible blockchain ledger of transactions programmed to record proof of compliance.

+SCOPE:
-SCOPE: Canadian Aviation Regulations (CARs) and Standards.
+Canadian Aviation Regulations (CARs) and Standards.
 Quality management and assurance (AS9100, ISO9001, ISO27001).
 SOR-96-433-901.01 Part IX — Remotely Piloted Aircraft Systems and CAR 901.29 (maintained to manufacturer's instructions).

 Typical worflow: A customer wants to digitize her/his certification process.
 Certification requirements are compiled, the customer confirms.
 We audit the process and tokenize/document all proof of compliance (test reports, analysis, consensus on similarity, pictures or any combinations of other objective evidences) in the DCS blockchain.
 Any non-compliances are corrected by the customer with a root cause analysis (RCA) supporting the corrections (typically a 5 why).
 We re-audit to confirm the adequacy of the corrections and of the RCA and re-issue a new DCS tokens for the now fully compliant process.
 The customer can then digitally prove, demonstrate, show to the authorities or other interested parties her/his compliance.
 Upon a request from an auhtority or customer a digital certificate holder can provide a token proving the full provenance of her/his product at any stage.
 DCS can also used to prevent counterfeiting by establishing the full provenance of a product or service from its design to its use in-service.
 The customer backs up her/his product's blockchain using their IT record keeping process.